learning-zone/java-basics/multithreading-questions.md

 #### Q. What is difference between Executor.submit() and Executer.execute() method?
 #### Q. What is Phaser in Java concurrency?
 #### Q. What is Exchanger in Java concurrency?
+#### Q. What is Busy Spinning?
+Why will you use Busy Spinning as wait strategy?